docker-mailserver/docker-mailserver/docs/content/faq.md

 0 2 * * * docker exec mail sa-learn --spam /var/mail/example.com/username/.Junk --dbpath /var/mail-state/lib-amavis/.spamassassin
 ```

-If you run the server with `docker-compose`, you can leverage on docker configs and the mailserver's own cron.
-This is less problematic than the simple solution shown above, because it decouples the learning from the host on which the mailserver is running and avoids errors if the server is not running.
+With `docker-compose` you can more easily use the internal instance of `cron` within `docker-mailserver`.
+This is less problematic than the simple solution shown above, because it decouples the learning from the host on which `docker-mailserver` is running, and avoids errors if the mail-server is not running.

 The following configuration works nicely: